Frequently Asked Questions

 Where can I find the latest news?

-Our Live Chat function gives members of the public an alternative way to contact us and talk to one of our Contact Advisors in real-time.
+Our live Chat function gives members of the public an alternative way to contact us and talk to one of our advisors in real-time.

 Our advisor will be able to help you navigate the website, answer any questions or queries you have, as well as take incident reports.

 Is there anything I shouldn’t use the live chat for?